vortexegg/gnet-insights-dataset/docs/index.md

 ## Usage

 *discuss why the data might be useful and who it might be useful for*
+### Use cases

+- Topic and authorship trend analysis
+- Useful to GNET itself, publisher and editor and GIFCT, funder
+	- Assess trends in research publication on blog
+	- Make better editorial decisions
+	- Join with other datasites or website pageview analytics to gain deeper understanding
+- Useful to TVE researchers and T&S practitioners
+	- Keep abreast of trends and changes in trends in publication
+	- Adjust plans for what to write about or what research to request
+- General readership including policy-makers, civil society
+	- Benefit from summary of trends, keeping abreast
+	- Visualize overall picture and get oriented within topical landscape

+*The GNET Insights Dataset and any topical trend analysis of this data can provide potential value for a number of audiences.
+First and foremost the Global Network on Extremism and Technology, as the publisher and editor of the GNET Research blog, and the Global Internet Forum to Counter Terrorism, as the primary funding body of GNET, would both benefit from being better able to assess the impact of the research insights and make more data-driven decisions about solicitation of various authors and topics for future research (including making sure that diverse and relevant topics are discussed and a diverse authorship is represented).
+This data set can also be joined with a number of other datasets such as website pageview analytics and other data about authors like their global and institutional locations, which would give a more holistic understanding of the value and impact of the blog.*

+*The second set of beneficiaries of this dataset are terrorism studies researchers themselves.
+By seeing trends in what topics are being written about, this can help researchers better understand if there are either any topics they are overlooking in their own research, or alternatively if there is a saturation of other researchers already publishing about a particular topic (e.g. the impact of generative AI on extremist propaganda) the researchers can focus on a different area.*

+*Finally, the general readership of the blog, including tech company and government policy decision-makers, would also benefit in seeing a summary of topical and authorship trends just as much as they benefit from the actual research insights themselves.
+One of the primary goals of GNET is to keep these decision-makers abreast of such tends, so being able to visualize trends at the topical and entity level would provide that much more insight.*

 ### Background knowledge

+- Need general knowledge of TVE topics
+- Critical terrorism studies lens
+- Terrorism as essentially contested concept
+- Researcher safety and appropriate reflection due to challenging subject matter

-While GNET insights are written partially for consumption by the general public, in order to make responsible use of the GNET Insights Dataset it is helpful to have a grounding in the study of terrorism and violent extremism and related topics.
+*While GNET insights are written partially for consumption by the general public, in order to make responsible use of the GNET Insights Dataset it is helpful to have a grounding in the study of terrorism and violent extremism and related topics.
 Furthermore, collections of data about terrorism, and data about the study of terrorism, should be approached from a critical terrorism studies lens that appreciates that definitions of terrorism and who counts as as a terrorist or extremist group or ideology are 'essentially contested' and embroiled in political questions about the construction of power and the deligitimation of violence.
 Finally, users of this dataset should be aware that the study of terrorist and extremist subjects can be psychologically and morally challenging to researchers.
 Analyzing these subjects necessarily involves exposure to hateful narratives and imagery and descriptions or depictions of violence that are associated with racially and ideologically motivated extremist subjects.
-It is critical to have grounding in appropriate handling of these topics in order to mitigate personal harm and protect researcher safety.
+It is critical to have grounding in appropriate handling of these topics in order to mitigate personal harm and protect researcher safety.*

-### Use cases

-The GNET Insights Dataset and any topical trend analysis of this data can provide potential value for a number of audiences.
-First and foremost the Global Network on Extremism and Technology, as the publisher and editor of the GNET Research blog, and the Global Internet Forum to Counter Terrorism, as the primary funding body of GNET, would both benefit from being better able to assess the impact of the research insights and make more data-driven decisions about solicitation of various authors and topics for future research (including making sure that diverse and relevant topics are discussed and a diverse authorship is represented).
-This data set can also be joined with a number of other datasets such as website pageview analytics and other data about authors like their global and institutional locations, which would give a more holistic understanding of the value and impact of the blog.

-The second set of beneficiaries of this dataset are terrorism studies researchers themselves.
-By seeing trends in what topics are being written about, this can help researchers better understand if there are either any topics they are overlooking in their own research, or alternatively if there is a saturation of other researchers already publishing about a particular topic (e.g. the impact of generative AI on extremist propaganda) the researchers can focus on a different area.

-Finally, the general readership of the blog, including tech company and government policy decision-makers, would also benefit in seeing a summary of topical and authorship trends just as much as they benefit from the actual research insights themselves.
-One of the primary goals of GNET is to keep these decision-makers abreast of such tends, so being able to visualize trends at the topical and entity level would provide that much more insight.

-## Ethical concerns and limitations

-*You discuss possible ethical considerations or concerns with your project, as well as limitations that the reader should keep in mind*

-Given that terrorism is a contested category, care will need to be taken to ensure that the research subjects studied within the GNET research insights, and analyzed as topics in the dataset, are presented in an appropriate ethical lens.
-Similarly, a broader use of this dataset will require engagement with the GNET organization in order to establish appropriate data licensing and reuse considerations.

-A key question frequently asked about data and studies of the intersection of technology and terrorism is, "What can this tell us about the prevalence of the problem of terrorism on various digital platforms?"
-It is critical to note that there is epistemic limitation of the GNET Insights Dataset in that it cannot be used as evidence of the scope of the actual landscape of digital extremism and use of technology by terrorists.
-Rather, this dataset is evidence of the research practices and subject topics that are being reported on by extremism studies researchers, who have chosen to write about specific topics specifically at the nexus of technology and terrorism.
-Data analyses regarding, for example, the counts of references to specific extremist groups mentioned in the dataset are not indicative of the prevalence or degree of harms of those specific groups online or offline.
-Likewise, counts of references to specific technologies or tech platforms are not indicative of the scope of the use of those platforms by terrorists, etc. Rather, such analyses would only demonstrate that these groups or tech platforms happen to be frequently written about by GNET researchers (and which frequency may or may not correlate to the degree of real world harms).

-Based on the above points about critical terrorism studies and the epistemic limits of a dataset that is secondary research of academic studies, users of this dataset should apply care in making claims about the underlying terrorist and extremist subjects represented by the GNET insights which are contained in the dataset.
-It is noted that the GNET Insights Dataset is not an open-source terrorism database nor is it a collection of secondary data about terrorist and extremist subjects, but is rather a set of high-level research reports or summaries produced by extremism researchers in a non-peer-reviewed academic blog.
-Furthermore, users of this dataset should take care in how they communicate information about the terrorist and violent extremist groups and individuals represented in the GNET insight blog posts, in particular related to privacy and human rights concerns regarding human subjects.

 ## Findings/Results/Summary

 *You include 3 data viz/plots, and you sufficiently introduce and describe them in the blog post.
 You point out any salient details or overall patterns that the reader/viewer should pay attention to and understand*

-### Data cleaning
+### Introduction

-- Convert nested list-value fields into R vectors for later unnesting.
-Currently stored as pickled python lists exported to CSV, need to `unnest_longer` to analyze multi-value nested list columns
+- Purpose of analysis
+- Brief summary of major analyses performed
+- Where to find the analysis script

 ### 1. Analysis of total insight stats and publication dates

-Get the count of total insights in the dataset
+- Get the count of total insights in the dataset
-There are 615 total insights
+- There are 615 total insights
 - Get the range of publication dates of the - sights covered by this dataset.
 - Latest published insight: 2024-05-09
 - Earliest published insight: 2019-12-31